-OverviewBearfence Mountain is one of the few climbs in Shenandoah which requires rock scrambling to get to the summit.
-This Class 2 trail is a welcome change from the basic hike in the woods common to most Shenandoah mountains.
-Bearfence has the most class 2 climbing of any major Shenandoah summit, outside of Old Rag.
+OverviewBearfence Mountain is a splendid destination where the path to the summit includes two rock formations with stellar views.
+The trail to the summit is a welcome change from the basic hike in the woods common to most Shenandoah mountains.
+Bearfence isn't like Old Rag with significant climbing required, but it is a fun romp over rocks.
 There are several viewing points along the trail.
 The first is a clearing on top of some rocks which has some very nice views.
 1/4 mile beyond is a beautiful 360 degree panorama on top of some steep rocks.

 As you can see from the photo above, Bearfence Rocks may be one of the prettiest spots in the entire park.
 Another viewing point can be found near the true summit, while the summit itself is in the trees.

-Whether you make this a day hike, or just a short climb up the rocks, Bearfence is one of the best climbs in Shenandoah National Park.
+Whether you make this a day hike, or just a short climb up the rocks, Bearfence is one of the best spots to visit in Shenandoah National Park.

 Getting ThereFrom Washington DC follow I-66 West and exit onto US 29 at Gainesville.
 Follow to Warrenton, and take 211 West.
 Take 211 to Sperryville until you reach Skyline Drive.
 Take Skyline Drive south towards Big Meadows.
 Pass the big meadowns and drive down to either Bootens Gap (mp 55.1) or the Bearfence Mountain Parking Area (mp 56.4).

 RoutesBootens Gap (3235')